nf-core/funcscan/paper/paper.md

 # State of the field

 Previous efforts to scale up the predictive power of different tools for functional gene prediction include mettannotator [@gurbich_mettannotator_2025], bacannot [@almeida_scalable_2023], PathoFact [@de_nies_pathofact_2021] SqueezeMeta [@tamames_squeezemeta_2019], MetaErg [@dong_integrated_2019], and ARGs-OAP [@yin_args-oap_2022] (Table \ref{tab:pipelines}).
-However, these tools and pipelines serve different goals, such as focusing on individual gene categories or functions (e.g., antimicrobial resistance) or aiming to be 'end-to-end' pipelines including read preprocessing and assembly, and some do not provide sufficient contextual information (e.g., taxonomy) for key downstream analyses.
+However, these tools and pipelines serve different goals, such as focusing on individual gene categories or functions (e.g., antimicrobial resistance) or aiming to be 'end-to-end' pipelines that do not efficiently fit into existing workflows, for example by applying preferred read preparation and assembly steps.
+Furthermore, some pipelines do not provide sufficient contextual information (e.g., taxonomy) for key downstream laboratory analyses.

 In particular, the main factors that distinguish nf-core/funcscan from the most similar pipeline, mettannotator, are: support for metagenomic assembly input rather than just genomes; automated taxonomic classification of contigs; more tools for ARG screening; support for AMP screening; and confirmed execution on other infrastructure than HPCs.
 Genomic functions which nf-core/funcscan does not screen for due to its focus on BGCs, AMPs, ARGs, and CAZymes/CGCs but mettannotator does are CRISPR arrays, antiphage defence, non-coding RNA, and pseudogenes.